Use this log cabin quilt pattern and 2 1/2 inch strips to make big blocks that finish at 14 inches. The traditional straight setting is beautiful!

 Step 5 Sew Rows Together

-Sew the rows to one another starting with stitching Row 2 to Row 1.
+Sew the rows to one another.
+Starting by stitching Row 2 to Row 1.

 Press these seams downward.

-Put the log cabin quilt pattern quilt sandwich together by layering in this order: backing, batting and quilt top.
+Put the log cabin quilt pattern quilt sandwich together.
+Layer in this order: backing, batting and quilt top.

 Pin baste the three layers together.